arturopuente/excelizer/README.md

       end
     end

-Or you can create new attributes.
+Or even create new attributes.
 Keep in mind new attributes will be added at the end of the row, but you can explicitly define the position where they should be.
 In this example, `phone_number` will go before `birth_date` while `favorite_color` will go after it.

     class UserDownloader < Excelizer::Base
       attr_downloadable :name, :last_name, :email, :phone_number, :birth_date